Zawar92/YOLOv5_FOSOCO_Dataset/README.md

-# Title: YOLOv5: Unveiling State-of-the-Art Object Detection at 140 FPS.
+# Title: YOLOv5 vs Yolov8: Unveiling State-of-the-Art Object Detection at 140 FPS.

 ## Introduction:
 Experience the cutting-edge capabilities of YOLOv5, the state-of-the-art object detection model boasting an impressive speed of 140 frames per second.
 Backed by accurate and reproducible speed benchmarking results, YOLOv5 piqued my interest, prompting an in-depth assessment of its result quality and inference speed.
 Let's delve into the details!